-- Use only their account or password.
-It is a violation to share passwords or to otherwise give access to an account to any other user. - Recognize and honor the intellectual property of others; comply with legal restrictions regarding plagiarism and the use and citation of information resources. - Cite and credit all material used, including Internet material. - Only use software or apps on FCPS devices or network that have been approved and that the school may legally use.
+- Use only his or her account or password.
+It is a violation to share passwords or to otherwise give access to an account to any other user.
+User account access is limited to currently enrolled students.
+Account access is not available to former students. - Recognize and honor the intellectual property of others; comply with legal restrictions regarding plagiarism and the use and citation of information resources. - Cite and credit all material used, including internet material. - Only use software or apps on FCPS devices or networks that have been approved and that the school may legally use.
 Duplicating or modifying copyrighted software in violation of a license agreement is a serious offense that may result in student discipline. - Use the FCPS technology resources in a manner that is consistent with the educational mission of the school system. - Help maintain the integrity of the school information systems.
 Tampering or experimentation is not allowed; this includes the use of the FCPS network and resources to illicitly access, tamper with, or experiment with systems inside and outside FCPS. - Help maintain a safe, positive, and trusting learning environment by not using offensive, obscene, or harassing language when on the FCPS network and/or FCPS devices.